bisqwit/TinyDeflate/README.md

 Note: If you do multiple decompression calls in your program in different spots, it may be wise to make sure they all use the same type of parameters, to avoid having to instantiate multiple copies of `Deflate()`.
+Lambda functors are an offender in this respect, because each lambda has a unique type even if their contents and calling conventions are identical.
 In the worst case, you can use `std::function` to wrap your calls into a common interface.
 Check out this video for more about this topic: https://www.youtube.com/watch?v=rUB5Hlm9AaQ